opencast/opencast/docs/guides/admin/docs/modules/paella.player/plugins/es.upv.paella.opencast.transcriptionTabBarPlugin.md

 Paella plugin: es.upv.paella.opencast.transcriptionTabBarPlugin
 ===============================================================

-This plugin adds a panel to show the OCR transcriptios.
+This plugin adds a panel to show the OCR transcriptions.
 See the [Text Extraction Configuration](../../../textextraction/) page to configure the service.

 The configurations for this plugin are done for each tenant.
 So you need to modify the `plugins`